Television X: 15th birthday

-Television X celebrated its 15th birthday in August 2010 with a photo shoot of 14 of their top models from 1995 to then including Charmaine Sinclair, Lana Cox, Teresa May, Cathy Barry, Michelle Thorne, Lara Latex, Kerry Louise, Sasha Rose and Syren Sexton.
+Television X celebrated its 15th birthday in August 2010 with a photo shoot of 14 of their top models from 1995 to then including Charmaine Sinclair, Lana Cox, Teresa May (no relation to the Conservative Party politician of the same, but differently spelt name), Cathy Barry, Michelle Thorne, Lara Latex, Kerry Louise, Sasha Rose and Syren Sexton.
 They also held a large party to commemorate the event in central London at Café de Paris (London), which featured both strippers and burlesque acts throughout the evening.

-Additional Networks
+Additional networks

 In addition to the standard Television X network, several additional networks were available on Sky UK.

 Television X Amateur

-Launched on 26 October 2003 as Television X 2.
+Launched on 1 November 2003 as Television X 2 on Sky Channel 971, replacing Erotika 4.
 TVX 2 showcased viewer-sent videotapes of amateur pornography.
-By February 2007, the channel was briefly renamed Television X Raw but was soon reverted to its former name by October.
+By April 2006, the channel was briefly renamed Television X Raw but was soon reverted to its former name by October 2007.
 During this period, the channel continued to focus on amateur tapes.
-In November 2008, the channel was renamed Television X Amateur (with an Orange colour scheme), once again with the same general focus, and closed in May 2012, when sister network Red Hot acquired its EPG slot.
+In November 2008, the channel was renamed Television X Amateur (with an orange colour scheme), once again with the same general focus.

+In May 2009, Portland TV was fined a total of £27,500 after the network aired a hardcore pornographic programme named Bathroom Bitches in September 2008, with Ofcom stating that channels broadcasting content under an equivalent of an R18 rating must not be broadcast under any meaning.

+Television X Amateur was closed on 15 June 2012 after its Explicit materials licence expired, with sister network Red Hot Amateur taking over its EPG slot.